Lin-cT/Binary/_posts/2023-12-1-letters_to_binary.md

             </p>
         <div style="text-align:center">
             <p>
                 Different sequences of binary can represent letters.
+ASCII converts the letters into binary.
             </p>
             </div>
         <div style="text-align:center">
             <p>
-                This program will show you different letters as their binary counterparts.
+                ASCII assigns a unique binary code to each character, allowing computers to process and store text.
+For example, the letter 'A' corresponds to the binary representation 01000001.
+This binary conversion enables computers to manipulate and convey textual information through a standardized digital language, showcasing the integral role of binary code in handling letters and text in the digital world.
             </p>
         </div>
         <div id="converterContainer">